joshisanonymous/class_assignments/README.md

 * quant_meths_homework5: Evaluating mixed-effects models

 ### Sociolinguistics (w/Dr Howe)
-* the_niche: A R\&A survey to see how people at UGA pronounce the name of the dining hall The Niche.
+* socio_intro_the_niche: A R\&A survey to see how people at UGA pronounce the name of the dining hall The Niche.